tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 1. <https://github.com/facebook/flow/issues/3875#issuecomment-306219044>

-if the whole _node\_modules/_ directory is ignored in _.flowconfig_, Flow can't find some modules like `react-native` or `react-redux` - stub them to suppress warnings.
+if the whole _node\_modules/_ directory is ignored in _.flowconfig_, Flow cannot find some modules like `react-native` or `react-redux` - stub them to suppress warnings.

 create _ModuleStub.js_ in the project root: